HatefulRock/Language-Learning-App/README.md

 ## 🗺️ Roadmap

-We are building LingoLeap one milestone at a time, ensuring each step delivers core value to our users.
+We are building LL one milestone at a time, ensuring each step delivers core value to our users.

 *   **✅ Milestone 1: The Core Reading Experience (MVP)**
     *   Load and read `.txt` files with on-demand API translations.